stevefrend/dotfiles/README.md

 - brew install zsh
 - brew install oh-my-zsh

+## Nerd Fonts
+- brew install font-meslo-lg-nerd-font
+    - If using iTerm, need to go into settings and configure it to use the font above

 ## Aerospace (tiling manager for osx)
 - brew install aerospace
 - open aerospace app manually